Turmeric and Ginger Tea

 What could possibly be better than a tea consisting of a delicious and greatly beneficial herb?
 How about a tea consisting of two delicious and greatly beneficial herbs?

 Studies have shown it is the perfect choice for anyone looking to improve cardiovascular and immune system health, and even combating the early signs of diabetes!
-If this wasn’t enough, Turmeric Ginger Tea tastes as good as it makes you feel.
+Turmeric Ginger Tea has a countless number of meidinal properties, and, if this wasn’t enough, Turmeric Ginger Tea tastes as good as it makes you feel.

 Both ingredients of this brew belong to the same broad family, Zingiberaceae.
 Both ingredients originate from south-east Asia and both ingredients are brimming with mouthwatering flavour.